Robust stabilization of polytopic systems via fast and reliable neural network-based approximations

-We will consider the problem of \emph{approximating} such a controller $\Phi(\cdot)$ using a RELU-based neural network, with the aim of reducing overall computational cost while retaining desirable stability and invariance properties.
+We will consider the problem of \emph{approximating} such a controller $\Phi(\cdot)$ using a \gls{ReLU}-based neural network, with the aim of reducing overall computational cost while retaining desirable stability and invariance properties.
 We first describe briefly several common methods for designing the controller $\Phi(\cdot)$ given $\mc S$.